Glynis graduated from the University College of Osteopathy UCO formally BSO in London in 1997 with a BSc (Hons) Ost.

 The Eyre Place Osteopathic Practice opened in March 2000.

-Glynis is registered with the General Osteopathic Council, the healthcare regulator for the osteopathic profession and is also a member of the Scottish Osteopathic Society and the National Back Pain Association.
+Glynis is registered with the General Osteopathic Council GOsC the healthcare regulator for the osteopathic profession.
+She is a member of the institute of Osteopathy, the Scottish Osteopathic Society and the National Back Pain Association.

 Ailis Buchanan graduated from The British College of Osteopathic Medicine in 2004 with a Bachelor of Osteopathic Medicine and a Diploma of Naturopathy degree.